 Mrs. Jones grew up and attended schools in Pittsfield where she still enjoys a wonderful life with her husband Greg, son Bobby, and her loyal dog, Lola.
 She enjoys spending time with family and friends.
 Reading, hiking, skiing and summering in Vermont are among her many personal pleasures.

 Miss Padilla is our second grade teacher.
-This is her first year at RCS.
+This is her second year at RCS.
 She is thrilled to be a part of this amazing school community.
 Miss Padilla graduated from Salem State University with a BS in Elementary Education in 2015.
+She is now working on her Masters in Elementary Education at MCLA.
 She is passionate about teaching and dedicated to her students happiness and success.
 Her top priority is to build an environment where all students feel safe and supported.

-Miss Padilla grew up in central Massachusetts.
-She moved to Pittsfield last summer.
+Miss Padilla grew up in central Massachusetts but has made the Berkshires her home.
 She enjoys walks in the woods, exploring the Berkshires, trying new recipes, and spending time with her friends and family.

 Glance inside Beth Smith’s classroom and you’ll know it’s the home of a bookworm.
 Hundreds of books spill from the bins in her classroom library while others sit in piles near her desk waiting to be added.
 One of Mrs. Smith’s hobbies is scouring independent bookstores near and far for just the right books to satisfy and delight her curious third grade readers.
 In fact, it’s not uncommon to find her dragging heavy bags through airports filled with new books for her students.